Windrose Planarity: Embedding Graphs with Direction-Constrained Edges: Triangulated graphs

 \begin{observation} Let $(G,Q)$ be a triangulated \qc graph with large-angle assignment $L$ and let $A_{Q,L}$ be the corresponding labeling of $G$.
 If $A_{Q,L}$ is angular, then no internal angle of $G$ has category larger than $180^\circ$ and each internal face $f$ of $G$ has at least an internal angle with category $0^\circ$. \end{observation}

 An implication of this observation is that no internal angle can be assigned category $360^\circ$.
-In fact, a large-angle assignment is needed only for vertices incident to the outer face.
+Thus, the only vertices for which a large-angle assignment may be needed are those incident to the outer face; even in this case, however, the assignment is fixed, since the $360^\circ$ category for these vertices must necessarily be assigned to the outer face.
 Hence, an angular labeling of a triangulated \qc graph, if any, is unique.
-In the remainder of the section, when considering a triangulated \qc graph, we will thus omit to explicitly refer to its large-angle assignment.
+In the remainder of the section, when considering a triangulated \qc graph, we will thus omit explicitly referring to its large-angle assignment.

 { Let $(G,Q)$ be a triangulated \qc graph and suppose that the labeling $A_Q$ determined by $Q$ is angular.
 Then, \begin{inparaenum}[(i)] \item the two graphs $G^\uparrow$ and $G^\rightarrow$ do not have internal sources or sinks, and \item $(G,Q)$ is bi-acyclic. \end{inparaenum} } \begin{lemma} \lemmaangularnosource \end{lemma}